-Still, in some cases a dog breeder may need to check the dam’s or sire’s DNA fingerprint in order to minimize risk of hereditary health issues or to determine parentage for pups or entire litters.
+Still, in some cases, a dog breeder may need to check the dam’s or sire’s DNA fingerprint in order to minimize the risk of hereditary health issues or to determine parentage for pups or entire litters.
 In such an event, DNA profiling and parentage analysis may be a useful tool that can save a dog breeder or owner a lot of hassle, concerns, and unwarranted costs down the road.

 But what exactly do DNA profiling and parentage analysis stand for; and why and when should a breeder resort to either of them?